XenitAB/xenitab.github.io/docs/blog/12factor.md

 The normal practice today is for a pipeline to push the release to the runtime environment.
 This is very useful early in the lifecycle of an app since the release process typically evolves with the app.
 To achieve stronger separation between the build and release, you might want to consider going GitOps.
 In Kubernetes-land, you would use a service such as [Flux](https://fluxcd.io).

-Indicators:

-- using empty commits to trigger changes in environments
-- containers which require read-write file systems
-- complex container entrypoint scripts

 ## Factor VI: Processes

 > Twelve-factor processes are stateless and share-nothing.